apache/iceberg/docs/docs/daft.md

 Iceberg supports reading of Iceberg tables into Daft DataFrames by using the Python client library [PyIceberg](https://py.iceberg.apache.org/).

-For Python users, Daft is complementary to PyIceberg as a pure query engine layer:
+For Python users, Daft is complementary to PyIceberg as a query engine layer:

 * **PyIceberg:** catalog/table management tasks (e.g. creation of tables, modifying table schemas)
 * **Daft:** querying tables (e.g. previewing tables, data ETL and analysis)